 Suddenly, it seems that mitochondria are everywhere, with new studies showing that caring for our mitochondria will lead to improved health and one study in Cell Death and Disease even pointing to evidence that healthy mitochondria can reverse the aging process.

-But while mitochondria may be enjoying a novel 15 minutes of fame, the importance of these cellular powerhouses is nothing new.
+But while mitochondria may be enjoying a some fame, the importance of these cellular powerhouses is nothing new.
 In fact, as the organelles that create cellular energy, mitochondria are some of the most essential components of the human body.

 What Are Mitochondria?

 If you remember your days in freshman biology, you might recall that mitochondria are the "powerhouses" of your cells.
 The analogy is apt; the role of mitochondria is to transform the food we eat into cellular energy.
 In fact, mitochondria produce about 90 percent of the energy that our cells need to survive.